-How Much Should The Public Be Told About Risky Virus Research?
+How Much Should The Public Be Told About Research Into Risky Viruses?

 Other biosecurity experts, however, question how much useful knowledge would really be gained from these studies.
 And in their view, it just isn't worth the possibility that a lab-created virus might get unleashed — either by accident or because someone deliberately used it as a bioweapon.

-Since concerns about this type of virus research were raised back in 2011, it's been halted first by a voluntary moratorium that went on for more than a year, and then by a pause put in place by the White House that lasted about three years.
+Since concerns about this type of virus research were raised back in 2011, it has been halted first by a voluntary moratorium that went on for more than a year and then by a pause put in place by the White House that lasted about three years.

 In 2017, the Department of Health and Human Services created a new framework for reviewing proposed experiments, which laid out criteria for what sort of studies are eligible to get funding and go forward.
 It requires, for example, that there's no feasible, safer means of answering researchers' questions about a pathogen.

 "There have been two proposals that have made it through the review process and have been funded," says Carrie Wolinetz, associate director for science policy and acting chief of staff to the director of the National Institutes of Health.
 "They're both related to influenza research and the transmissibility of avian influenza.
-One of the things these scientists are studying is how does the flu virus jump between species, because that is one of the important things that we need to understand to help us understand the evolution of the flu virus."
+One of the things these scientists are studying is how does the flu virus jump between species because that is one of the important things that we need to understand to help us understand the evolution of the flu virus."

 A third proposal is currently under review, according to a spokesperson for the Department of Health and Human Services.